-Based on this news report, it appears that the accident occurred after dark when the bus driver allowed the bus the climb up and embankment and crash into a planter.
+Based on this news report, it appears that the accident occurred after dark when the bus driver allowed the bus the climb up an embankment and crash into a planter.
 It is not clear what caused the driver to do that.
 There are a number of questions here.
 Was the driver under the influence of alcohol and/or drugs?
 Did the bus driver have vision problems?
 Was he or she distracted or inattentive?
 Was there some type of mechanical malfunction in the bus?
 Was there inadequate lighting in the parking lot, which may have caused or contributed to this incident?
 These are just some of the questions that must be answered in order to determine precisely what occurred here and why.

 Steps to Take

-In this particular case, both the driver and his or her employer, OCTA, can be held liable for the victims’ injuries and damages.
+In this particular case, both the driver and his or her employer, OCTA, can be held liable for the victim’s injuries and damages.
 Anyone who has been injured in a bus accident would be well advised to take a number of steps to protect his or her rights.
 Be sure to get your name in the police report.
 Take photos of the accident scene and your injuries.
-Get contact information for fellow passengers or anyone else who may have witnessed how the accident occurred.
+Get the contact information for fellow passengers or anyone else who may have witnessed how the accident occurred.
 Get prompt medical attention and treatment.
 Do contact an experienced Newport Beach personal injury attorney who will stay abreast of the official investigation and ensure that the negligent parties are held liable.